avocadolau/LanaEngine/README.md

 - ALT + Left click to orbit the object.
 - “F” to focus the camera around the geometry.
 - Hold SHIFT to duplicate movement speed.

+# How to use:
+- To create Entities you can use the primitive's menu or do it from the asset panel with drag and drop on scene panel.
+- You can only add one component of each type in the inspector.
+- In the material component you can add textures from the asset panel.

 # Dependencies:
 Visual Studio 2019 or more